suguk1052/UGATIT-pytorch/README.md

 `results/YOUR_DATASET_NAME/eval/kid_score_<direction>.json` (e.g.
 `kid_score_A2B.json`).

+You'll see a "Computing KID..." message once evaluation begins so that you know the metric is being processed.

 The script automatically works with both new and old versions of `torchvision`, falling back to the legacy API when needed.